jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ In fact, the mutating method needs an `inout` version of `self`, and this is the key to the whole mutability model.
-What this function is doing then, is accepting a copy of the Point, transforming it, and then _storing_ it back to the caller.
+^ The mutating method needs an `inout` version of `self`, and this is the key to the whole mutability model.
+What this function is doing then, is accepting a copy of the Point, transforming it, and storing it back to the caller.

-^ Except storage is a feature of _variables_, not values.
+^ But storage is a feature of _variables_, not values.
 We’ve come full circle.
 The method is only “mutating” because it can write to the variable at the call site.
 If the variable is read-only (defined with `let`), it cannot be written to, so “mutating” methods cannot be used.

 ---